-The adjective verisimilar describes something appears to be true or real, but may not be.
+The adjective verisimilar describes something that appears to be true or real but may not be.
 If you want to impress your friends, remark on the verisimilar portrait of lost love in that foreign film you all went to see.

 Verisimilar comes from Latin.
 You’ll notice the word similar at the end, which means “like.”
 Veri- comes from the word veritas, meaning “truth.”
 Something that is verisimilar is “like true,” but is not necessarily actually true.
 A painting of your uncle Marvin, for example, might be so good that it’s verisimilar, in that it almost looks like Uncle Marvin is standing right there — but he isn't.